rannn367/tp/docs/UserGuide.md

 Format: `stafffind all/true` (to list all staff)

 * The search will return all staffs who matches the specified search criteria.
+* If no staff matches the specified search criteria, the full list of staff will be shown.
 * At least one of the optional fields must be provided or `all/true`.
 * The keyword search for `[n/NAME]` do not need to match the full name exactly; partial matches within the name are included.
 For example, searching `n/john doe` will match `John Doe`, `John Tan`, or `Jane Doe`.
 * The keywords search for `[n/NAME]` is case-insensitive.
 For example, searching for `alice` will match `Alice`, `ALICE`, or `aLiCe`.